ElementsProject/elementsproject.org/source/sidechains/index.md

 ## Production Sidechains
 <h3>[Liquid](/sidechains/liquid)</h3>
-Run by Blockstream, Liquid is a production sidechain that is secured by federated consensus rather than proof-of-work.
+Run by a federation of block signers, Liquid is a production sidechain that is secured by federated consensus rather than proof-of-work.